-Once you have decided what services you are going to provide to draw in business, you also need to think of ways to let truckers know that you are in business and that they should check out what you have to offer.
+Once you have decided what services you are going to provide to draw in business, you also need to think of ways to let trucking companies know that you are in business and that they should check out what you have to offer.

 Marketing truck stops can be tricky, but you will need to draw up a marketing campaign directed at truckers.
 For this, you could take advantage of social media or, or local radio stations to start communicating with customers and letting them know you are open for business.

-Another thing that you should put some thought into is how to achieve maximum visibility to drivers that are on the road.
-To attract the attention of truckers you will need to invest in some large scale signage that makes it clear that you are a truck stop worth pulling into.
+Another thing that you should put some thought into is how to achieve maximum visibility to truck drivers that are on the road.
+To attract the attention of truckers you will need to invest in some large-scale signage that makes it clear that you are a truck stop worth pulling into.

 Don’t forget to plan some highway signs or billboards several miles out, as well as bright lighting for the signs so they are clearly visible at night.